Moorland chat

 The moorland chat (Pinarochroa sordida), also known as the alpine chat or hill chat, is a species of songbird in the Old World flycatcher family.
-It is endemic to north-east Africa where it is common in its habitat.
+It is endemic to the eastern Afromontane.
 It lives at high altitudes on moors and grassland, usually above 3,400 m (11,100 ft), but can live as low as 2,100 m (6,900 ft).
 It has a short tail and long legs.
 It is bold and will approach people.